St. Vincent Center Services

 People and Nutrition (PAN): PAN is a Commodities Supplemental Food Program (CSFP), under the auspices of the North Texas Food Bank, which provides nutritious foods at no cost to eligible participants.
 Distribution is on the 1st Wednesday of each month at the SVC.

-Community Garden: The Community Garden is in partnership with USDA, where University of North Texas Dallas students enrolled in the Urban Agriculture Community Gardening course planted the first rotation of vegetables and herbs at the SVC campus – carrots, radishes, collard greens, spinach, lettuce, cilantro, parsley, chives and rosemary.
-These 10 beds will soon expand to 20 and be managed by Bonton Farms, with the vegetables to be donated to the adjacent Jan Pruitt Community Pantry.
+Community Garden: The Community Garden was started by University of North Texas Dallas students enrolled in the Urban Agriculture Community Gardening course.
+They planted the first rotation of vegetables and herbs at the SVC campus – carrots, radishes, collard greens, spinach, lettuce, cilantro, parsley, chives and rosemary.
+The vegetables are donated to the adjacent Jan Pruitt Community Pantry.

 Emergency Assistance